asierabreu/sequencer/README.md

 This example demonstrates how to implement a basic character-level recurrent sequence-to-sequence model.
 We apply it to translating short English sentences into short French sentences, character-by-character.
 Note that it is fairly unusual to do character-level machine translation, as word-level models are more common in this domain.

+*Note*: the original author of this RNN architecture is François Chollet.
+See Keras examples : https://keras.io/examples/nlp/lstm_seq2seq/#characterlevel-recurrent-sequencetosequence-model .
+The only extra bits added are wrapping classes and executables for operability

 ## Setup Instructions

 The following instructions assume you have downloaded the git repository , e.g. by doing: